moleculeprotocol/IPNFT/README.md

 #### General config

 - The deploy script we're using is located in `script/IPNFT.sol`
 - Copy `.env.example` to `.env`
 - Set the `PRIVATE_KEY` variable in the `.env`.
 This is the private key for the address you're deploying the contract with.
 For testing you can generate a private key on your command line: `openssl rand -hex 32`.
 - Set the `ETHERSCAN_KEY` if you want to verify deployed contracts on Etherscan.

 #### Deploy to a local `anvil` node

 1. Anvil is a local testnet node shipped with Foundry.
 You can use it for testing your contracts from frontends or for interacting over RPC.
-2. Run `anvil` in a terminal window and keep it running.
+2. Run `anvil -h 0.0.0.0` in a terminal window and keep it running.
 You will see similar output to this:

 ![CleanShot 2022-08-14 at 15 15 12](https://user-images.githubusercontent.com/86414213/184538794-d682d4a0-1ffc-4113-a7c5-e9dc6adb8268.png)

 3. Take one of the private keys you get and insert them into the `.env` file at `PRIVATE_KEY`.
 4. Run `source .env` to get the ENV variables into your current terminal session.
 5. Run `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $ANVIL_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv` to deploy the contract to your local `anvil` node.
 6. If the deployment was successful you get output similar to this:

 ![CleanShot 2022-08-14 at 15 23 03](https://user-images.githubusercontent.com/86414213/184539154-3ddc46d3-4083-4c58-a401-f7a1dce2be7e.png)

 7. Using `cast` (which is part of Foundry) you can now query/manipulate your deployed contract.
 Find out more here: https://book.getfoundry.sh/cast/

 #### Deploy to Goerli Testnet